 The higher the score, the better the prognosis.
-A person with a score of 3 to 5 are possibly fatal.
+A person with a score of 3 to 5 is possibly fatal.
 Scores up to 8 are associated with people who are in a coma.
-Scores of 8 to 15 are said to have a good chance for recovery from the brain injury.
+Scores of 8 to 15 are said to have a good chance of recovery from the brain injury.

 The Glasgow Coma Scale is only one tool that medical professionals use to assess coma patients.
 For the loved ones of people who are in a coma, this scale can often provide a look into where their loved one stands from a medical perspective.

 When a person suffers a serious brain injury, the medical care necessary is often very involved.
 This can cause financial devastation for the person’s family.
 In some cases, seeking compensation can help to reduce that devastation.
 If you believe you have a valid Ohio or Kentucky brain injury lawsuit, speak with the Cincinnati and Covington personal injury attorneys at The Lawrence Firm, PSC right away.